arkq/bluez-alsa/doc/bluealsa.8.rst

 -i hciX, --device=hciX
     HCI device to use.
 Can be specified multiple times to select more than one HCI.
-    Because HCI numbering can change after a system reboot, this option also accepts HCI MAC address for the *hciX* value, e.g: ``--device=00:11:22:33:44:55``
+    Because HCI numbering can change after a system reboot, this option also accepts HCI MAC address for the *hciX* value, e.g.: ``--device=00:11:22:33:44:55``

     Without this option, the default is to use all available HCI devices.

 -p NAME, --profile=NAME
-    Enable *NAME* Bluetooth profile.
-May be given multiple times to enable multiple profiles.
-If this option is given, then only those profiles explicitly mentioned will be enabled.
+    Enable or disable *NAME* Bluetooth profile.
+    May be given multiple number of times to enable (or disable) multiple profiles.

+    In order to disable given profile (remove it from the list of profiles enabled by default), the *NAME* has to be prefixed with **-** (minus) character.

     Without this option, **bluealsa** enables **a2dp-source**, **hfp-ag** and **hsp-ag**.
     For the list of supported profiles see the PROFILES_ section below.

+-c NAME, --codec=NAME
+    Enable or disable *NAME* Bluetooth audio codec.
+    May be given multiple number of times to enable (or disable) multiple codecs.

+    In order to disable given audio codec (remove it from the list of audio codecs enabled by default), the *NAME* has to be prefixed with **-** (minus) character.
+    It is not possible to disable SBC and CVSD codecs which are mandatory for A2DP and HFP/HSP respectively.

+    By default BlueALSA enables SBC, AAC (if AAC support is compiled-in), CVSD and mSBC.
+    For the list of supported audio codecs see the "Available BT audio codecs" section of the **bluealsa** command-line help message.

 --initial-volume=NUM
     Set the initial volume to *NUM* % when the device is connected.